Peter Five Eight: Production

 Filming occurred in Dunsmuir and Mount Shasta, California in September 2021.
-As of May 2022, the film has been completed.
+As of May 2022, the film was completed.

 Release

 Peter Five Eight was released in the United States on March 22, 2024.

+Critical reception

+National Review, “Peter Five Eight is entertaining, if silly.”

+Rolling Stone, “A punishingly awkward misfire that splits the difference between a religious allegory and an anti-alcoholism PSA, on Sunday night at the only theater in Los Angeles screening it — and I was the entire audience.”